SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/security.md

 ## Client-side security

-SuperOffice Mobile CRM is written in C# using Xamarin and is available for iOS and Android.
+SuperOffice Mobile CRM is written in C# using .NET MAUI and is available for iOS and Android.

 Mobile CRM client application is signed using various certificates from various vendors (Apple iOS Developer Certificate, Google Android Developer Certificate).
 A signed client application provides the end-user with a trust that the application is not altered in any way.
 It also provides a mechanism for giving trusted access to various features and APIs on the phone.